What is white tongue?

 - Smoking or chewing tobacco.

-- Drinking more than one alcoholic drink a day.
+- Drinking more than one beverage containing alcohol a day.

 - Undergoing cancer treatments.